-INTS 221 History of East Asian-American Relations 3 units
+INTS 221 History of East Asian-American Relations

 This course is a historical survey of East Asian-American relations from around 1800 to the present, with special emphasis on the origins and changes of American thinking about three East Asian countries: China, Japan, and Korea.
 It also examines American interests in East Asia.
+Same as: HIST 221.

-INTS 261 Modern China: Roots of Revolution 3 units
+INTS 261 Modern China: Roots of Revolution

 This course is a survey of modern China from around 1600 to the present.
 The course helps students to understand the origins, processes, and outcomes of the revolution in 20th century China.
 The course analyzes the complex and contradictory process of revolution, including the Communist revolution and the many other revolutions that have transformed Chinese society and politics.
 Same as: HIST 231.

-INTS 262 China's Economic Development & Economic Reform 3 units
+INTS 262 China's Economic Development & Economic Reform 3 units See International Economics,Trade and Development for course description.